Living-with-machines/lwm_ARTIDIGH_2020_OCR_impact_downstream_NLP_tasks/README.md

 ### Install the required packages

 **Note** While Conda environments are *largely* operating system agnostic we have only tested this environment on macOS.
+The [pandarallel](https://github.com/nalepae/pandarallel) python package which we use for parallelizing some steps in the notebooks only works on windows if executed from the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If you want to run the notebooks from Windows directly this should be possible by replacing references to ```parallel_apply``` with ```apply```.
+This will result in the default Pandas apply function being utilised.
+This will result in these functions running more slowly.

+---

 1. Install Anaconda following [these instructions](https://docs.anaconda.com/anaconda/install/).